ccibeekeoc42/DataStructuresAlgorithm_Master/README.md

    Space: O(n)
    ```

-4. [**Depth First List**] Given the root of a binary tree, write a function to return a list of all values in the tree using a depth first search approach (dfs).
+4. [**Depth First List**] Given the root of a binary tree, write a function to return a list of all values in the tree using a depth first search approach (dfs) a.k.a pre-order tarversal `(self, left, right)`.

    ```python
    def depthFirstValues(root):